microsoft/promptflow/docs/how-to-guides/deploy-a-flow/deploy-using-docker.md

 :::

 There are two steps to deploy a flow using docker:
-1. Build the flow as docker format.
+1. Build the flow in docker format.
 2. Build and run the docker image.

 ## Build a flow as docker format